RishiBawdekar/summarize-pdf-text/README.md

 ## KNOWN ISSUES

-1. The software only works on text - tables and images are not supported.
+1. The software only works on text - tables, images, mathematical equations and special characters are not supported.
 2. The software does not work with Adode Reader DC.